Coronavirus forces Italy to tighten lockdown, Trump to address U.S. crisis

 Wall Street stocks plunged almost 5% on Wednesday, and already skittish investors awaiting details on U.S. measures were unnerved by news that the White House ordered federal health officials to treat dozens of virus-related meetings as classified.

-President Donald Trump, who has downplayed the risks from coronavirus, said he would address economics and healthcare in remarks at around 9 p.m.
+President Donald Trump, who has downplayed the risks from coronavirus, will address the nation from the Oval Office at 9 p.m.
 EDT (0100 GMT).

-Meanwhile in Europe, Denmark shut all schools and universities after a 10-fold rise in cases since Monday and Italy remains under virtual lockdown with the strain on hospitals mounting.
+Meanwhile in Europe, Denmark shut all schools and universities after a 10-fold rise in cases since Monday, and strain is mounting on Italy's healthcare system despite all efforts to contain the outbreak.

+The new restrictions in Italy, the most severe controls placed on a Western nation since World War Two, came after confirmed cases rose to 12,462 on Wednesday, from a previous 10,149, with the death toll jumping by 196 in 24 hours to 827.

+The country's 60 million people are under lockdown.
+"We will only be able to see the effects of this great effort in a couple of weeks," Prime Minister Giuseppe Conte said.

 German Chancellor Angela Merkel said up to 70% of the population was likely to be infected as the virus spreads around the world in the absence of a cure.